Renofeation: A Simple Transfer Learning Method for Improved Adversarial Robustness: Abstract

 \section{Abstract}

 Fine-tuning through knowledge transfer from a pre-trained model on a large-scale dataset is a widely spread approach to effectively build models on small-scale datasets.
-However, recent literature has shown that such a fine-tuning approach is vulnerable to adversarial examples based on the pre-trained model, which raises security concerns for many industrial applications.
-In contrast, models trained with random initialization are much more robust to such attacks, although these models often exhibit much lower accuracy.
-In this work, we propose \emph{noisy feature distillation}, a new transfer learning method that trains a network from random initialization while achieving clean-data performance competitive with fine-tuning.
-In addition, the method is shown empirically to significantly improve the robustness compared to fine-tuning with $15\times$ reduction in attack success rate for ResNet-50, from 66\% to 4.4\% averaged across Stanford 120 Dogs, Caltech-UCSD 200 Birds, Stanford 40 Actions, MIT 67 Indoor Scenes, and Oxford 102 Flowers datasets.
-Code is available at \url{https://github.com/cmu-enyac/Renofeation}.
+In this work, we show that a recent adversarial attack designed for transfer learning via re-training the last linear layer can successfully deceive models trained with transfer learning via end-to-end fine-tuning.
+This raises security concerns for many industrial applications.
+In contrast, models trained with random initialization without transfer are much more robust to such attacks, although these models often exhibit much lower accuracy.
+To this end, we propose \emph{noisy feature distillation}, a new transfer learning method that trains a network from random initialization while achieving clean-data performance competitive with fine-tuning.
+Code available at \url{https://github.com/cmu-enyac/Renofeation}.